Receiving your ID card

 - Have provided your Auckland mailing address.

 - Have selected your papers so that your timetable is arranged.

 - Bring your passport with your AUT student visa to International Orientation.

-The card is non-transferable and remains the property of AUT University.
-Your card should be carried at all times on campus and should be presented to AUT University staff upon request.
+The card is non-transferable and remains the property of AUT.
+Your card should be carried at all times on campus and should be presented to AUT staff upon request.

 Uses for your ID card

 Your student ID card can be used for the following purposes:

 - Proof of enrolment, access to class and entry to exams

 - Student discounts where applicable in conjunction with AuSM - the AUT students’ association

 The original cost of the ID card is included in your tuition fee.
 Please visit the Student Hub to obtain a replacement card.
 There is a $30 replacement charge.